 The different types of places on the map are as follows:

-When you click on a boat marker, the popup window will contain a 'show journey' link.
+When you click on a boat marker, the details panel will contain a 'show journey' link.

 Click on this to show the boat's past journey on the map.
 Click again to hide the journey.
 You can edit your boat details to determine how far back in time this journey should be shown.
 A number of our users asked for this feature in order to be able to show only their journey from the start of their sailing season.

-The button at the top left corner of the map toggles between roadmap and satellite view.
+The button at the side of the map toggles between different map views.

 The measure button allows you to accurately measure the distance of a route.